 - 1 point per dollar everywhere else

 Based on my experience, it’s easy to get up to 1.5 to 2 cents value per Gold Passport point when you convert them to free nights at their hotels.
-But even if you’re not familiar with the rewards program, all you have to do is look at the two room quotes above to get the gist of how valuable their points are!
-So this means that even though the Chase Hyatt only gives 1 pt/dollar on normal spending, keep in mind that each point can be worth a lot more than what you typically get with most cards out there.
+But even if you’re not familiar with the rewards program, all you have to do is look at the two room quotes above to get the gist of how valuable their points are.
+So this means that even though the Chase Hyatt only gives 1 pt/dollar on normal spending, keep in mind that each point can be worth more than a cent, depending on how you redeem.

 Big benefits for a small fee

-- Receive a 15% point bonus for each stay
+- A 15% point bonus for each stay

-- Get the preferred rooms (those on higher floors or that are larger)
+- Access to preferred rooms (those on higher floors or that are larger) when available

 - No charge for in-room internet